SUPPORT CHILDREN WITH DISABILITIES

-Not only are you supporting children with disabilities, you're doing your bit for the environment by giving your pre-loved clothes a second life.
-Since the beginning of the partnership, TK Maxx customers and associates have helped collect over 240K bags of clothes, accessories and homeware – that’s over 1400 tonnes of pre-loved items diverted from landfill.
+Not only will you be supporting children with disabilities, you're doing your bit for the environment by giving your pre-loved clothes a second life.
+Since the beginning of the partnership, TK Maxx customers and associates have helped collect over 250k bags of clothes, accessories and homeware – that’s over 1400 tonnes of pre-loved items diverted from landfill.

 HOW ENABLE IRELAND SUPPORTS CHILDREN AND THEIR FAMILIES